cockpit-project/cockpit/doc/protocol.md

  * "environ": If "spawn" is set, then this is the environment for the new spawned process.
 If unset, then the environment is inherited from the agent.
+ * "pty": If "spawn" is set, then execute the command as a terminal pty.

 You can't specify both "unix" and "spawn" together.